 Researcher:- Henry Lancaster

-This report provides an overview of Lithuania’s fixed-line communications sector.
-It includes a variety of statistics from the regulator and the main players, as well as an overview of regulatory developments and telecommunications network infrastructure.
-The report also covers the fixed and wireless broadband markets, including subscriber forecasts, and reviews the highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies, and services.
+This report provides an overview of Lithuania’s fixed-line telecom sector.
+It includes a variety of statistics from the regulator and the main players, as well as an overview of regulatory developments and telecom infrastructure.
+In addition, the report reviews the highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies, and services.
+The report also offers a wide range of statistical data on the fixed and wireless broadband markets, including subscriber forecasts.

 Table of Contents